 If you choose to receive your dividend via annual payout, it will be credited every year to your enrolled bank account with Pag-IBIG.
 But with compounded earnings, you’ll have to wait until the five-year maturity period before you can receive all your dividend earnings.

-Unlike other investment vehicles, there’s no risk of losing your savings under MP2 because they’re fully guaranteed by the government.
+Unlike other investment vehicles, there’s little risk of losing your savings under MP2 because they’re fully guaranteed by the government.

 However, dividend rates change per year, depending on the HDMF’s financial performance.

-The worst-case scenario would be getting back only your principal (the actual amount saved) without a profit, according to Pag-IBIG Fund President and CEO Acmad Rizaldy Moti2.
+The worst-case scenario would be getting back only your principal (the actual amount saved) without a profit, according to Pag-IBIG Fund President and CEO Acmad Rizaldy Moti3.